HomeAdvertisingSmall Site's Google Update Recovery

 • Implement tracking for both leading indicators (technical metrics) and lagging indicators (traffic, conversions)

-Strategic Tools and Resources
+Strategic tools and resources

-Leverage these tools to support your recovery strategy:
+Use these tools to support your recovery:

 • Google Search Console: For monitoring indexing, performance, and technical issues